ywen2-dot/quant-learning/README.md

 - Annual volatility shows yearly risk level.
 - Sharpe ratio helps compare risk-adjusted return.
 - Maximum drawdown shows the worst decline from a previous peak.
+### Project 04: Moving Average Strategy

+### Overview

+Built a simple moving average trading strategy for AAPL and compared it with a buy-and-hold approach.

+### What this project does

+- Downloaded AAPL historical price data using yfinance
+- Calculated 20-day and 60-day moving averages
+- Generated trading signals based on MA20 and MA60
+- Converted signals into trading positions
+- Calculated strategy returns
+- Compared the strategy with buy and hold
+- Plotted cumulative performance

+### Key Findings

+- The strategy holds AAPL when MA20 is above MA60.
+- The strategy stays out of the market when MA20 is below MA60.
+- Buy and hold and the moving average strategy can perform differently depending on market trends.
+- This project introduces basic trading signals and backtesting logic.
 ### What I did

 - Downloaded stock data using yfinance